supermikii/Todo-list-app/README.md

 # Todo App visuals is in TodoList.gif
-Completed using Java Environment IntelliJ, you can set a date for your task, and manage your task accordingly.
+Developed using Java.
+It is my first project but I remember creating my own method to store data's of username and password onto textfile instead of using JSON.
+The todo app has features like you can set a date for your task, view tasks by date, delete a task or show incompleted tasks.
 You can also create a username and password so no one else can access your to-do list.